ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/4_Animation.md

 This is definitely not my strong suit, so feel free to try your own ideas if you don't want to copy mine

 Now when you test the game you should see the ball animates continuously.
-Cool 😁!
-Now let's make it smarter to only animate when it bounces against things
+Sweeet 😁!

 ![](../../images/pong/animated_gameplay.gif)

+Next let's make it smarter to only animate when it bounces against things

 ## Animation Logic